ldx/libpac/README.md

     $ make check

-Note: you need `--enable-deep-c-stack` to have the javascript engine be able to handle deeply recursive stacks (large PAC files with complex checks might require this).
+Note: with old versions, you needed `--enable-deep-c-stack` for the javascript engine be able to handle deeply recursive stacks (large PAC files with complex checks might require this).

 Example
 -------